-General Learning Goal: The student will understand the concept of stress and its sources.
+General Learning Goal: The student will demonstrate an understanding of the concept of stress and its sources.

-- 1. The student will describe the emotional/psychological and physical responses to stress and how they may interfere with a peace officer's performance. - 2.
-The student will identify stress management techniques. - The student will explain and discuss how stress reduction and communication techniques will enhance family and work related relationships.
+- 1. The student will demonstrate an understanding of the emotional/psychological and physical responses to stress and how they may interfere with a peace officer's performance. - 2.
+The student will demonstrate an understanding of stress management techniques.